 It is simply human to feel unsecure about something one can’t see and therefore doesn’t know.
 Achieving awareness is an integral desire, a hygiene factor.
 The end-state for knowing and being aware is to feel secure.
 And yes, though security is a mere notion, it’s also a goal.

-In today’s world, the concept of security can be broadly categorised into two forms: personal security remaining the responsibility of an individual; and the delegated security, which is entrusted to external players.
-With the latter, we consider a multitude of means to provide security, but I take the state as the most prominent provider of delegated security as a focus for the coverage herein.
+With the latter, we consider a multitude of means to provide security, but I take the state as the most prominent provider of delegated security as a focus for this article.

 The security offered by states is segmented into altering categories, but always consistent of border security.
 Terms like border guarding, border policing, defending and protecting borders are all components of the same border security realm.
 Situational awareness (SA), and the continuous pursuit to its enhancement, is an intrinsic constituent of border security.
 The quality of SA defines the ability to design and perform operational tasks, but also the level of protection and the sense of security resulting.